Chinese Champions League: History

 In 2006, it was renamed the National Football Association Amateur League, in 2010 it was renamed the Chinese Football Association Amateur League (CAL), and in 2018 it was renamed the Chinese Football Association Member Association Champions League.

 From 2011 to 2015, it was linked to the qualification of the Chinese FA Cup.
 Since 2011, the Chinese Football Association Amateur League has been a qualification tournament for the Chinese FA Cup, together with the AFC China Vision City League Champions Cup (2011-2012) and the China FA Cup Qualification Tournament (2014-).
 Since 2016, the qualification for the FA Cup has been limited to teams that have qualified for the China Second League, and all teams participating in the main stage of the Chinese FA Cup are selected from the qualification round of the Chinese FA Cup.

-Since 2014, it has gradually formed a promotion and promotion system with the Chinese Football Association B League at the previous level.
+Since 2014, it has gradually formed a promotion and demotion system with the Chinese Football Association B League at the previous level.